Get Your Students Talking with Yellowdig

 Step 3: Add Yellowdig to your course at the start of a new semester

-A Yellowdig community is a semester-long activity, and it’s only created once for any given course.
-There is one grade for the activity, calculated as a percentage of possible points that a student has earned over the course of the semester.
-It’s best to start using Yellowdig at the beginning of the semester so that students have time to get used to it and build community.
-When you’re ready to start, read these two Knowledge Base Articles (KBA’s):
+A Yellowdig community is a semester-long activity, and it’s only created once per course offering.
+Students earn a single grade based on the percentage of possible points accumulated over the semester.
+Most instructors launch Yellowdig at the start of the term to give students time to adapt and build community.
+When you’re ready to begin, read these two Knowledge Base Articles (KBA’s):

 Best Practices